microsoft/onnxruntime/docs/Coding_Conventions_and_Standards.md

 ### Containers to use

-Onnxruntime aims to reduce latency and latency variance by minimizing the amount of dynamic memory allocations and avoid using locks.
+Onnxruntime aims to reduce latency and latency variance by minimizing the amount of dynamic memory allocations.

 * The use of the following container `typedef`s to reduce memory allocations is required:
   * Use `TensorShapeVector` typedef to build or modify shapes from `core/framework/tensor_shape.h`.
 It is based on a vector implementation that features small buffer optimization.
 Its small buffer size is the same to that of in TensorShape.